-Every two months Dr Adam Read, External Affairs Director @ Suez UK and current President of the Chartered Institution of Wastes Management discusses the big issues from his point of view, and this time he will look at the big consultations that might reshape the energy from waste sector and what this might mean in terms of new recruits and new skills on our sites ….
+Every two months Dr Adam Read, External Affairs Director @ Suez UK and current President of the Chartered Institution of Waste Management discusses the big issues from his point of view, and this time he will look at the big consultations that might reshape the energy from waste sector and what this might mean in terms of new recruits and new skills on our sites ….

 Emissions Trading, Decarbonisation and the Green Skills Agenda ….

 So much has happened since I last posted, with major consultations on CCUS, Single Use Plastics, Waste Licensing and Digital Waste Tracking all now closed.
 But that doesn’t mean we can kick back and relax post Easter, absolutely not!
 We are now well into another phase of consultations, including ones on our new Environmental Targets, the Nature Recovery Green Paper, HWRC booking systems, Packaging Recovery Notes, and of course the reforms of the Emissions Trading Scheme.

 But if that’s tying some of you to your desk, we have the pull of more face to face events, conferences, working group meetings and a host of MP and civil servant site visits to accommodate, meaning more time away from the desk and back in transit.
 If you are going to be at events in the next few weeks, then fully embrace them, don’t keep disappearing off to take a teams meeting or a zoom call, you will miss out on the best bits about these events the chats over coffee, the whispers in the corridors, and the business chat when waiting in line for lunch etc.

 I’m not sure if it can all be done, and with 10 live consultations before the end of June, I’m expecting a few late nights, after all you can’t ignore the proposed policy reforms and complain later when you don’t like the changing system / charges / targets etc. So good luck, whatever you have on your agenda these next 2 months…….